Ricky Kej: My Earth Songs

 In 2018, Kej released My Earth Songs, music for children on the environment and sustainability.
-This is a set of 27 songs, with each song based on a United Nations Sustainable Development Goal aimed to create awareness and inspire the younger generation to make a tangible positive impact in their lives and lives of people around them.
+Each of the 27 songs is based on a United Nations Sustainable Development Goal aimed to create awareness and inspire the younger generation to make a tangible positive impact in their lives and lives of people around them.
 Notably, Kej has released these songs in the public domain for completely non-commercial purposes.
 Kej has teamed up with Macmillan Publishers to feature these songs in English language school textbooks from 2019.
 He has also partnered with UNICEF to spread these songs to children across the world and is working on translating them to several different Indian and global languages.
 My Earth Songs was honoured at the UN SDG Action Awards in Bonn, Germany on 2 May 2019 for its outreach and impact.
 The UN SDG Action Awards recognize outstanding achievements and innovative efforts to promote action on the Sustainable Development Goals.
+My Earth Songs has been featured in over seven million school textbooks across India as part of educational material promoting environmental awareness and sustainability among students.

 Divine Tides

 In June 2021, Kej released Divine Tides in collaboration with Stewart Copeland who is the founder of The Police.
-Notably, Kej and Stewart Copeland recorded this album in its entirety virtually over the course of the COVID-19 pandemic and only met in person later on.
+Kej and Stewart Copeland recorded this album in its entirety virtually over the course of the COVID-19 pandemic and only met in person later on.
 Featuring artists from around the world, Divine Tides garnered rave reviews and eventually won Kej his second Grammy Award for the Best New Age Album category at the 64th Annual Grammy Awards held in Las Vegas in April 2022.
+This album was critically acclaimed by numerous news agencies such as Rolling Stone, Bloomberg, The Sunday Guardian, India Today among others.

-Kej also went on to win his third Grammy Award in February 2023 at the 65th Annual Grammy Awards for Divine Tides under the Best Immersive Audio Album category.
+In 2023, Ricky Kej won his third Grammy for his album "Divine Tides" at the 65th Annual Grammy Awards in the Best Immersive Audio Album category, which took place in Los Angeles in February.